 TrendSpider Strategy Explorer tests strategies on specific markets.
 For example, we don’t test your strategy against 20 years of price history across various stocks.
 Instead, we’re giving you a way to define the underlying market, because we believe that strategies can be fine-tuned for specific markets — what works in one market might not work in another.

 When you test a strategy, Strategy Explorer calculates a number of statistics and then illustrates them with charts.
-These charts paint a picture from different angles, and we’ll walk though all of them.
+These charts paint a picture from different angles, and we’ll walk through all of them.

 All the pictures below were generated by TrendSpider Strategy Explorer, after testing the strategy described above on MCD,D (7,000 candles).